-- When using for baking cupcakes, individual silicone baking cups must be used in order to fit the rack.
-Maximum of 6 cupcakes at a time, which could mean multiple batches for most standard recipes.
+- When baking cupcakes, individual silicone baking cups must be used in order to fit the rack.
+There is a maximum of six cupcakes at a time, which could mean multiple batches for most standard recipes.

-- Largest baking pan to fit roasting rack is 9" x 8"; without the rack the size is 10" x 8".
+- Largest baking pan to fit roasting rack is 9-by-8 inches; without the rack, the size is 10-by-8 inches.

-- Maximum width is 8" so a pie pan will not fit.
+- Maximum width is 8 inches, so a pie pan will not fit.

-- When trying some of the recipes in the cookbooks, I found that many needed cooking time adjustments, both up and down.
+- When trying some of the recipes in the cookbooks, many needed cooking time adjustments, both up and down.

 The Bottom Line

 Overall, the unit performs as advertised, with the caveats listed above.
-I'm using it a lot as a roaster, but I won't be giving up my skillets or crockpot anytime soon.
+Use it as a roaster, but know that you may not give up your skillets or crockpot anytime soon.
 The other options are nice, but may not work as well as you expect.
-Your mileage may vary.